sophieallen0798/small-works/README.md

-# Small Works Boise
+# SmallWorks Boise

-A professional website for Small Works Boise, a construction company specializing in home renovations and remodeling services in Boise, Idaho.
+A professional website for SmallWorks Boise, a construction company specializing in home renovations and remodeling services in Boise, Idaho.

 ## Features